bgamari/ghc-wiki-import/debugging/low-level-profiling/perf.md

 ```

 One workaround is to find the ghc options used in the log file and invoke `ghc <options from log> --make Main.hs -o test` directly.
 The useful symbol names will then show up in the `perf report` output.
-NB The symbols **are** in the .o files that nofib's make generates; only the linking must be done without make.
+NB The symbols **are** in the .o files that nofib's make generates; only the linking must be done without using the Makefiles.